javacc/javacc/docs/documentation/grammar.md

 Other files such as `Token.java`, `ParseException.java` etc are also generated.
 However, these files contain boilerplate code and are the same for any grammar and may be reused across grammars (provided the grammars use compatible options).

-Between the `PARSER_BEGIN` and `PARSER_END` constructs is a regular Java compilation unit (a compilation unit in Java lingo is the entire contents of a Java file).
+Between the `PARSER_BEGIN` and `PARSER_END` constructs is a regular Java compilation unit (a compilation unit in Java terminology is the entire contents of a Java file).
 This may be any arbitrary Java compilation unit so long as it contains a class declaration whose name is the same as the name of the generated parser (`MyParser` in the above example).

 Hence, in general, this part of the grammar file looks like:

 ```java
 PARSER_BEGIN(parser_name)